Spouse of the President of the Republic of Slovenia

 |

-Introduction / Moderator: Tina Eleršek, Group Leader Ecotoxicology, National Institute of Biology, Slovenia Speakers Nataša Dolinar, Division for Water Chemical Status, Slovenian Environmental Agency (ARSO) Tina Eleršek, Group Leader Ecotoxicology, National Institute of Biology, Slovenia Jiří Peterka, Director, Institute of Hydrobiology, Biology Centre, Czech Republic Tomáš Jůza, Department of Fish and Zooplankton Ecology, Institute of Hydrobiology, Biology Centre, Czech Republic Anca-Iulia Stoica, Institute of Sanitary Engineering and Water Pollution Control, University of Natural Resources and Life Sciences (BOKU), Vienna |
+Introduction / Moderator: Tina Eleršek, Group Leader Ecotoxicology, National Institute of Biology, Slovenia Speakers Nataša Dolinar, Division for Water Chemical Status, Slovenian Environmental Agency (ARSO) Tina Eleršek, Group Leader Ecotoxicology, National Institute of Biology, Slovenia Jiří Peterka, Director, Institute of Hydrobiology, Biology Centre, Czech Republic Tomáš Jůza, Department of Fish and Zooplankton Ecology, Institute of Hydrobiology, Biology Centre, Czech Republic Anca-Iulia Stoica, Institute of Sanitary Engineering and Water Pollution Control, University of Natural Resources and Life Sciences (BOKU), Vienna, Austria |

 |